Pilot67/03-homework-password-generator-v2/README.md

 &nbsp;
 &nbsp;
 ![Screen Shot 2021-09-07 at 3 34 29 pm](https://user-images.githubusercontent.com/86697483/132289770-2c1b0402-b8a2-4cd6-8591-70a0279f5bd7.png)
-At least 1 set of characters is require.
+At least 1 set of characters is required.
 The system will not let you choose less than 1 set.
 &nbsp;
 &nbsp;
 ![Screen Shot 2021-09-06 at 12 33 49 pm](https://user-images.githubusercontent.com/86697483/132152483-1c03a5b9-65af-472d-a3d6-9426733de041.png)